 property means any type of property, whether situated in Canada or elsewhere, and includes money, goods, things in action, land and every description of property, whether real or personal, legal or equitable, as well as obligations, easements and every description of estate, interest and profit, present or future, vested or contingent, in, arising out of or incident to property

-Faced with bankruptcy, and the need to disclose and deliver all property, many assets will readily come to a bankrupt’s mind for inclusion in the list.
-For example, money, vehicles, electronics, and interests in land.
+Faced with bankruptcy, and the need to disclose and deliver all property, many assets will readily come to mind for inclusion in the list.
+For example, senior management undertaking this task for a hoverboard manufacturer might immediately list off money in the bank, production line machinery, inventory, electronics, and interests in land.
 These are all things with which we associate value, they are also generally assets which are tangible.
-It is therefore not unsurprising that an individual may often overlook a very valuable intangible asset and thereby fail to disclose the same to the trustee – an interest in intellectual property such as a patent or trademark.
+It is therefore not unsurprising that a very valuable intangible asset may often be overlooked and thereby go undisclosed to the trustee – an interest in intellectual property such as a patent or trademark.

 If you believe a debtor may have an interest in a valuable Canadian trademark, you may want to search the Canadian Trademarks Database.
 The database allows users to search trademarks by the owner’s name, and, unlike, applications for patents, trademark applications are typically listed and viewable within 7 days of filing.

 If you’ve become aware or are already aware of a debtor’s interest in intellectual property, and don’t believe it has been disclosed and delivered to the trustee, you might be facing a fraudulent conveyance.
 A fraudulent conveyance is a conveyance made with the intent to hinder or delay creditors.
-In other words, a disposition of some property which would have otherwise benefited an individual’s creditors.
+In other words, a disposition of some property which would have otherwise benefited an individual or company’s creditors.

 Where a fraudulent conveyance is alleged to have been made, a court is tasked with the determination of whether the conveyance was in fact fraudulent so as to be void as against the creditors.
 As the requirement that there was a conveyance of real or personal property is easily met, the court’s analysis typically focuses on whether the requisite intent was present.
 To make this determination, the court considers what are referred to as “badges of fraud”, in other words, circumstances which tend to show that a conveyance may have been fraudulent.
 These include, for example: